CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

-## Data encryption with Crypt4GH  user interface and _CSC encryption key_
+## Encryption with CSC encryption key - User Interface

 With the following workflow, you can use a graphical user interface (Crypt4sds GUI) developed by CSC to **encrypt and import a copy of your data to SD Desktop**.